hpdnnr7/AI-Mental-Wellness-Companion/README.md

 ## Saved Sessions

-All sessions are saved in mood_history.txt in the following format:
+All sessions are saved locally and can be downloaded in a textfile.
+The data is displayed in the following format:
 <pre>
 Session - 2025-11-14T10:48:00
 Messages: 10